greenyouse/browserific/lein-browserific/README.md

 ## Status

-A first draft of the pre-processor has been done but there are some issues with it still.
+The pre-processor is done, however there are a few issues with it still.
+A configuration GUI has been added to help with writing lengthy config.edn files.

-The next major item is a GUI for writing project config files.
+After a little more tweaking and testing, I'll push out the first version.

 ## Installation